 - Cosmetic surgery, circumcision and plastic surgery

-- Medical condition as a result of addiction to alcohol, smoking, drug abuse, etc.
+- Medical conditions as a result of addiction to alcohol, smoking, drug abuse, etc.

 - Health conditions out of the war, nuclear weapons, etc.

 Things to Know While Buying a Mediclaim Policy